atomisthq/docs/docs/automations/slack.md

 `ts` specifies the time in milliseconds of the message.
 If not set, it defaults to the current time.
-This property is important to maintain correct order of messages: eg. the Atomist Bot will not post a message with a `ts` if there is a message for the same `id` but a later `ts` already in the channel or direct message.
+This property is important to maintain correct order of messages: the Atomist bot will not post a message with a `ts` if there is a message for the same `id` but a later `ts` already in the channel or direct message.